Vandit-dev/AUGVadodara/README.md

 4. [Azure free account FAQ](https://azure.microsoft.com/en-in/free/free-account-faq#layout-container-uid4f88?wt.mc_id=studentamb_254693)

+   # How to start with Azure For Student Account 🤔??
+    Step - 1 [Azure For Student](https://azure.microsoft.com/en-in/free/students?wt.mc_id=studentamb_254693) and click on <b>Start Free</b>

+    Step - 2 Now you will redirect to <b> Sign in </b> page

+    if you Sign in with <b>Your Mail ID</b>

+    - directly get access after entering some personal details

+     if you Sign in with <b>GitHub Account</b>

+     - if you have a GitHub Student Pack you can get portal access from their also.

+   So, go and grab it.

 Still, if you faced any issues or problems feel free to [mail me 📬](mailto:vanditcse@gmail.com)

 p.s.
 If you can't set up the Azure free account successfully, email me.
 I'll share the access code if I have it.